Linaro/hcqc/README.md

   This method decides whether the mnemonic `branch_op` and the control transfer destination label `branch_target`(if any) represent a function call instruction.

+- `table_branch_p(self, branch_op, branch_target)`

+  This method decides whether the mnemonic `branch_op` and the control transfer destination `branch_target`(if any) represent a table branch instruction.

+- `get_table_branch_prologue_number(self)`

+  This method returns the number of lines(or states) necessary for detecting tables for table branches from the assembly code.

+- `trace_table_branch_prologue(self, region_status, line)`

+  This method represents a process for detecting tables for table branches.
+  It determines whether to transition to the next state of the process when it reaches the line `line` when the current state number is `region_status'.
+  When transitioning to the next state, this method returns `(True, label)' as a result.
+  Here, the `label' represents the head label of the table for table branches that the line `line' contains.
+  If the line `line' does not contain the label, the `label' is None.
+  If this method does not transition to the next state, it returns `(False, None)' as a result.

+- `get_table_branch_content(self, line)`

+  If any line `line' is an element of the table of the table branch, this method returns the label of the destination which the line `line' includes.
+  Otherwise, this method returns `None'.

 - `fall_through_p(self, branch_op)`

   This method decides whether the mnemonic `branch_op` of control transfer instructions falls through the next basic block.